YingChen94/BnR_Hayden_Ying_R_Session/README.md

-# R tutorial session for BnR group
+# We want to make a ding in your R universe.

-Online R tutorial prepared by Hayden and Ying in Lougheed Lab at Queen's University in 2020.
+This is an online R tutorial prepared by Hayden and Ying in Lougheed Lab at Queen's University in 2020.

 Stay at home and do some learning.